GlueGunStanley/Stretcher/README.md

 >   `dist` is the distance at which players can interact with the vehicle.
 The `dist` value may range from `1.0` to a maximum of `20.0`
 >   `xOffset` determines the position of the stretcher in the vehicle to the left or right relative to the vehicle.
 >   `yOffset` determines the position of the stretcher in the vehicle to the front or rear relative to the vehicle.
->   `yOffset` determines the position of the stretcher in the vehicle higher or lower in height relative to the vehicle.
+>   `zOffset` determines the position of the stretcher in the vehicle higher or lower in height relative to the vehicle.
 >   `rotOffset` determines the direction that the stretcher is facing relative to the vehicle.
 >   `doors` determines which doors are openned and closed when interacting with the vehicle.
 >   `powerload` is the value that is used to indicate if the vehicle supports powerload functionality.